devbkhadka/laravel-apache-docker/README.md

 ## Steps to use
 * Pull this project in your working directory
 * Notice files "id_rsa" and "id_rsa.pub" there are private and public key used for SSH connection to server. "id_rsa.pub" will be copied to docker container and "id_rsa" will be used to do SSH connect.
 You can replace it with your key pair before building docker image to use your key pair.
-* If you already have laravel project, copy content of your laravel project to "project" folder.
+* Leave this step if you want to create new laravel project.
+If you already have laravel project, copy content of your laravel project to "project" folder.
 After copying, structure of project folder should look like
  ```
  project
   |--app